FalkorDB/jena-falkordb-adapter/README.md

 1. **Query Translation**: Not all SPARQL features are fully translated to Cypher
 2. **Performance**: Translation overhead may impact performance for large datasets
-3. **Literal Storage**: Literals are currently stored as node properties rather than separate nodes
+3. **Literal Storage**: Literals are stored as dedicated `:Literal` nodes with properties such as `value` (lexical form), and where available `datatype` and `language`.
+This preserves the literal lexical form and metadata during round-trips between Jena and FalkorDB.
 4. **Complex Queries**: Advanced SPARQL features (OPTIONAL, UNION, nested queries) may not work as expected
 5. **Inference**: RDFS/OWL reasoning is not yet implemented